As a store owner, you must have gone a long way: establishing the supply of products from the manufacturer, creating your online store

 We have all been in a situation where we narrowed our buying decision up to 2 or 3 products and now we are doing a detailed comparison to make a final decision.
 This is where enabling detailed product comparison on your product pages can help people to make up their minds and proceed with the purchase.

-Apple is a classic example.
+is a classic example.
 It allows its visitors to compare alternative models of their iPhones.
 You can compare different iPhone models by various parameters, such as the display, camera, water resistance, capacity, and more.

 You can highlight the recommended options or best-sellers to encourage people to make a purchasing decision faster.

 While physical products can take more advantage of product comparisons, this feature can be implemented in other ways too.
 And you do not have to go far searching for proof.
-Take a look at our website builder comparison tool for example
+Take a look at our website builder comparison tool

 You can add or remove website builders you want to compare in just a couple of clicks.
 Simple, yet very useful.